vectordotdev/vector/lib/vrl/DESIGN.md

-As with everything, there are exceptions to the rule, and many people in this group _are_ highly skilled software engineers, but VRL must capture the largest possible segment of this group, and should therefor be limited in complexity.
+As with everything, there are exceptions to the rule, and many people in this group _are_ highly skilled software engineers, but VRL must capture the largest possible segment of this group, and should therefore be limited in complexity.

-Therefor, when extending the feature set of VRL, design **the feature for the intended target audience**, which will likely mean choosing different trade-offs than you'd make if you were to design the feature for your personal needs.
+Therefore, when extending the feature set of VRL, design **the feature for the intended target audience**, which will likely mean choosing different trade-offs than you'd make if you were to design the feature for your personal needs.